camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 The following command will show the deployed pods of the failover namespace.

 Only the minimal amount of brokers required to restore the quorum will be deployed in the failover installation.
-For example, if `clusterSize` is 8, 2 Zeebe brokers will be deployed in the failover installation instead of the normal 4.
+For example, if `clusterSize` is eight, two Zeebe brokers will be deployed in the failover installation instead of the normal four.
 This is expected.

 ```bash
 kubectl --context $CLUSTER_SURVIVING get pods -n $CAMUNDA_NAMESPACE_FAILOVER